rishistrive/candidate_homework/README.md

 }
 ````

-We'll say this model grew organically and required multiple connections to be in a single integration record.
+We'll say this model grew organically and required multiple connections to be stored in a single integration record.
 Now we need to split it up.
-We need to get individual records for items in the `field_mappings` portion of a connection, while maintaining it's connection to the `path` information.
+We need to get individual records for elements in the `field_mappings` portion of a connection, while maintaining it's connection to the `path` information.

 1. Add additional models where needed.
 2. Write database migrations to add the new table or tables.